-Fisheries management that reduces adverse effects on habitats and seabed features, for example through gear design and spatial closures, can indirectly help to conserve both known and unknown marine heritage assets.
+Fisheries management that reduces adverse effects on habitats and seabed features, for example through gear design and spatial closures, could indirectly help to conserve both known and unknown marine heritage assets and submerged prehistoric landscapes or seascapes.
+However, further consideration of mitigating any impacts on these features may need to be considered.

-Managing stocks so they are harvested in a sustainable way can have environmental, social, and economic benefits.
-Ensuring a fishery is environmentally, socially, and economically sustainable over the long term could help promote the cultural importance of fishing and preserve the cultural heritage of fishing itself including wrecks of fishing vessels, historic harbours and infrastructure, and fishing communities.
+Managing stocks so they are harvested in a sustainable way can have environmental, social and economic benefits.
+Ensuring a fishery is environmentally, socially and economically sustainable over the long term could help promote the cultural importance of scallop fishing and preserve the cultural heritage of fishing itself including wrecks of fishing vessels, historic harbours and infrastructure, and fishing communities.

-The SEA process will highlight to fisheries policy authorities how fisheries management policies and measures could support measures that protect the historic marine environment and improve early reporting of previously unknown sites.
+The SEA process will highlight to fisheries policy authorities how scallop fisheries management policies and measures could support measures that protect the historic marine environment and improve early reporting of previously unknown sites.